-Hi, my name is Barani and I'm currently pursuing a Bachelor of Biological Sciences at The University of Queensland.
-I'm also a Brisbane International Student Ambassador.
+Hi, my name is Barani and I studied a Bachelor of Science in Microbiology and then pursued a Master of Occupational Health at The University of Queensland.

 Why did you choose to study in Australia?
 And why UQ?